 • Feeding high calcium diets to non-laying hens

-• Diets high in fructose - increases the risk of gout and causes phosphate depletion.
+• High-fructose intake: increases the risk of gout and causes phosphate depletion.

 Seasonality